 Average Weather in Nassau Bahamas

-In Nassau, the temperature typically varies from 66°F to 90°F over the course of the year, and is rarely below 59°F or above 93°F.
+In Nassau, the summers are hot, oppressive, wet, and mostly cloudy and the winters are comfortable, muggy, dry, windy, and mostly clear.
+Over the course of the year, the temperature typically varies from 66°F to 90°F and is rarely below 59°F or above 93°F.

 The hot season lasts for 3.8 months, from June 11 to October 4, with an average daily high temperature above 87°F. The hottest day of the year is August 5, with an average high of 90°F and low of 79°F.

 The cool season lasts for 3.5 months, from December 6 to March 21, with an average daily high temperature below 80°F. The coldest day of the year is January 29, with an average low of 66°F and high of 77°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 In Nassau, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.